 Copyright © 2022 Luigi Camporesi.
 This is an open-access article distributed under the Creative Commons Attribution 4.0 International License, which permits unrestricted use, distribution, and reproduction in any medium, as long as the original work is appropriately cited.

-The information in this document was found through research in publicly available documents or brought by author’s observations and deductions.
+The information in this paper has been obtained from publicly available sources or is the result of the author’s own observations and deductions.
 No proprietary information or technical data subject to non-disclosure restrictions by the respective owners has been reported or used as a starting point for deductions.

-In the world of surveillance there is a general lack of unified and standard terminology and definitions, probably also due to the secrecy imposed by those bodies that mostly push innovation: military and government agencies.
+The world of surveillance is characterized by a general lack of unified and standardized terminology and definitions, probably in part because of the secrecy imposed by those entities that most push innovation: military and government agencies.
 This paper tries a minimal definition and classification for the so called spy bugs.
 A list of different types of spy bugs and an outline of future technologies for bugs and their power supply is also proposed.

-Bugs, spy bugs, hidden systems for viewing, listening and exfiltrating data, attack systems – there is no unique name for devices that can secretly collect and transmit conversations, images and data, just as there is no standard definition.
+Bugs, bugging, covert systems for viewing, listening and capturing data, attack systems-there is no single name for devices that can covertly collect and transmit conversations, images and data, just as there is no standard definition.
 To the best of our knowledge, there is also no single, standardized classification for these devices.
 In this document the following (arbitrary) definition and classification are used and are however sufficient to include (almost) all the devices described or only outlined below.

-A classification for these devices or systems – for capturing and transmitting audio, photo/video and data from targets at distance – could be one that considers the physical phenomena that can be used for the purpose: vibrations and electromagnetism.
+One classification for these devices or systems-to capture and remotely transmit audio, photo/video, and data from targets-is one that considers the physical phenomena that can be used for the purpose: vibration and electromagnetism.
 Vibrations need matter to be transmitted, while electromagnetic phenomena also move in empty space as well as through matter.
 Two main categories of devices or systems are therefore those that use for transmission:

 These two categories can in turn be further subdivided.
-Vibrations travel through solid materials, for example concrete, iron, or through the air in the form of sounds, or through water and liquids in general.
+Vibrations travel through solid materials, for example, concrete, iron, or through air in the form of sound, or through water and liquids in general.
 Infrasound and Ultrasound are the terms that define the vibrations in the air below and above the hearing threshold of the human ear respectively.
 Electromagnetism includes Magnetic Fields, Electric Fields, Electromagnetic Waves for which the complete electromagnetic spectrum and Electric Current should be considered.